evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can not open the panoramic roof but can block the light with a curtain.

-You can order the car with tinted windows from B-pillar and back.
+The windows from B-pillar and back are tinted.

 <figur>